navigation

 Why this matters, even if it’s small

 This isn’t about winning a seat.
+For me now, it’s about putting a marker down.

-It’s about saying that there are still people who believe in cooperation over division.
+It’s about saying there are still people who believe in cooperation over division.
 Evidence over noise.
 Fairness over blame.

 It’s about reminding people that there are alternatives.

+Because change doesn’t always start with a landslide.
 Sometimes it starts with one extra name on a ballot paper.

 I’m not a career politician.